 This is a list of bridge players, pairs and teams, who have graciously offered and posted their completed Convention Cards to the Internet.
 These have only been archived here on this site.
 The appropriate URLs change often and therefore these Convention Cards are only archived for future reference on this site and for the interest of other bridge players.
 We thank the individual Webmasters for presenting this information and also the bridge players for allowing their Convention Cards to be placed and presented on the Internet.
 They are written in a .pdf file format, and, depending on your browser, will either be automatically opened by your browser or automatically downloaded to your computer and opened with Adobe Acrobat Reader.

-Convention Card Instructions - Filling Out The Convention Card
+Convention Card Instructions & How To Complete Your Convention Card

-These are .pdf files provided by the ACBL, which are only archived and preserved on this site.
 These articles appeared in the Bridge Bulletin beginning in August 2004 in consecutive and monthly order and provide instructions to the beginning bridge player as to how to complete and fill out a Convention Card, which is required at a certain level of tournament level.
-For the original articles please visit ACBL.com by clicking on the above link.
-The following .pdf files are only archived for future reference on this site and will be automatically opened by your browser.
+For the original articles please visit acbl.com by clicking on the above link.
+These articles were originally authored by Mr. David Lindop.